 The LGA's audit and assessment work on the Council's performance improvement arrangements is now concluded.
-By the end of March 2022 she will publish an Annual Improvement Report on the Council on the NIAO website, making it publicly available.
+By 31 March 2023 she will publish an Annual Improvement Report on the Council on the NIAO website, making it publicly available.
 This will summarise the key outcomes in this report.